Pine Mountain Settlement School

 Education at PMSS: Industrial Education

 As the School evolved, the idea of what constituted a well-educated individual also evolved.
-The concept of a work-study program was in place from the very beginning of the School when Uncle William Creech saw an educational plan serving the entire surrounding community.
+The concept of a work-study program was in place from the earliest years of the School when Uncle William Creech saw an educational plan serving the entire surrounding community.
 Katherine Pettit, as Mary Rogers in her History of Pine Mountain Settlement School noted, was interested in traditional schooling but

 … she [Katherine Pettit] envisaged also a settlement serving a whole community in its economic, health and cultural development.
 A settlement would not attempt to substitute an outside culture for the indigenous.
 It would try to strengthen people’s faith in their own heritage, making use of both the mountain environment and their unique traditions as media for learning.
 It would help people to retain a secure sense of their own worth as human beings.